 Making Croquetas de Jamón in your own kitchen is not going to be a challenge at all.

-When making Croquetas de Jamón, make sure that you make your bechamel very thick so that you are able to shape a dough from it.
+When making Croquetas de Jamón, make sure that you make your bechamel very thick so that you can shape a dough from it.

-If you are preparing a big batch, you can make the dough ahead of time, freeze them and continue coating and frying them on the day that you will be serving them.
+If you are preparing a big batch, you can make the dough ahead of time, freeze them, and continue coating and frying them on the day you will serve them.

-Once you perfect that golden brown Spanish Ham Croquettes, be confident to serve it to guests as snacks or appetizers.
+Once you perfect that golden brown Spanish Ham Croquettes, be confident to serve them to guests as snacks or appetizers.

 11. Calamares a la Romana (Fried Squid Rings)

-If you want to ensure the freshness of the squid that you will use, it is good to buy whole squid which you can clean and cut on your own.
+If you want to ensure the freshness of the squid that you will use, it is good to buy the whole squid, which you can clean and cut on your own.
 This entails some kitchen skills for you to perform.

 Alternatively, you can easily buy squid rings that are already cut up.